aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/delete/delete-rows-from-a-worksheet/_index.md

 ---
-title: "Delete multi rows on an Excel worksheet"
+title: "Delete multiple rows from an Excel worksheet"
 second_title: "Document"
 linktitle: "Rows"
 type: docs
 url: /rows/delete/rows/
-keywords: "Aspose.Cells Cloud, delete rows, Excel worksheet, REST API, SDK"
+keywords: "Aspose.Cells Cloud, delete rows, delete multiple rows, Excel worksheet, REST API, SDK"
-description: "Use Aspose.Cells Cloud REST API to delete multiple rows from an Excel worksheet.
-SDKs are available for Android, C#, Go, Java, Node.js, Perl, PHP, Python, Ruby, and Swift."
+description: "Learn how to delete one or more rows from an Excel worksheet using Aspose.Cells Cloud REST API.
+Includes endpoint details, parameters, a cURL example, and SDK code samples for various languages."
 weight: 80
 ---

-This REST API deletes multiple rows on an Excel worksheet.
+This REST API deletes multiple rows **from** an Excel worksheet.

 ## REST API